BlitzBudget/mobile/README.md

 ### Android

-* The news tab always appears on top of the songs tab when summoned from the drawer.
+* The news tab always appears on top of the transactions tab when summoned from the drawer.

 ### iOS

-* The news tab appears instead of the songs tab on iOS when switching tabs from the tab bar.
+* The news tab appears instead of the transactions tab on iOS when switching tabs from the tab bar.

 ## Profile Tab